How to track the source of your leads on Pipedrive

 Track the source of your leads (free trial)

-This approach allows you to refine your marketing strategy based on the most effective sources and create performance reports such as leads by channel, source, campaign, and more.
+This approach allows you to refine your marketing strategy based on the most effective lead sources and create performance reports such as leads by channel, source, campaign, and more.

 Let’s explore how.